Brikelda/AWS-Infrastructure-Agents/README.md

 # AWS-Infrastructure-Agents
+AWS Cloud Infrastructure integrating Java Agents
+This was a Lab Report for the Network Programming and Distributed Systems Course.
+The Project Overview is as follows:
-AWS Cloud Infrastructure integrating Java Agents Project Overview: Simulating an agents’ attack (using Java) towards a TCP Server on AWS with initial aim to overload it and then extending the cloud architecture to efficiently and effectively control the load.
+Simulating an agents’ attack (using Java) towards a TCP Server on AWS with initial aim to overload it and then extending the cloud architecture to efficiently and effectively control the load.
 The Java agents and TCP Server were implemented into separate EC2 Instances, which were integrated with CloudWatch.
 The architecture was later extended by adding a Network Load Balancer and Auto Scaling.